websight-io/docs/docs/docs/developers/components/index.md

 Check WebSight project setup documentation to see more details about

 - what is WebSight CMS and what it gives you
-- implementing applications to WebSight CMS
+- implementing applications for WebSight CMS Community Edition
 - OSGi, OSGi bundles, Sling Resources, JCR, and more

 ## What is component